 While you cannot overcome genetics, there are a number if things you can do to improve the quality of your dog’s coat:

 1) Diet.
 It is extremely important that you feed your dog a premium quality food.
 While premium dry foods are a good staple, supplementing the diet with healthy food items such spirulina and probiotics will lead to a better state of health.
 Avoid “junk food” at all costs.

 2) Skin & Coat Supplements with biotin and herbs will help your dog to maintain a healthy coat.
 My favorite supplement is Phyto-Derm.
 You can open the capsule and sprinkle it over some canned food or “hide” the capsule in a small lump of canned food.

 3) Essential Fatty Acids.
 Many canine diets are lacking in essential fatty acids.
 Adding a fatty acid supplement such as Ultra Omega-Linic (Salmon Oil, Black Currant Oil, Vit.
 E) will increase the gloss and sheen of the coat.

-4) Enzyme/Probiotic Supplements.
+4) Probiotic (Beneficial Bacteria) Supplements.
 When food is cooked and processed, important enzymes essential for digestion and assimilation are lost.
-Adding an enzyme supplement will help coat condition by assisting in the proper digestion and assimilation of nutrients in your dog’s food.
-Probiotics (beneficial bacteria) also assist with digestion and help keep pathogens such as bacteria and yeast in check.
+Adding a probiotic supplement will help coat condition by assisting in the proper digestion and assimilation of nutrients in your dog’s food.
+Additionally, probiotics help keep pathogens such as bacteria and yeast in check.